pleo-oss/file-distributor/README.md

 See the [Mustache manual](https://mustache.github.io/mustache.5.html) for more information on the template syntax.

+### Default values
+The templates can contain a `defaults.yaml` file in the same format as the repository configuration.

+These defaults are used for validating any changes made in repositories.
+As an example, if a default value is set to an integer, template configuration changes to that value are also expected to be an integer.

 ## Implementation
 A high-level overview of how the logic flows in the implementation can be seen in [this overview](docs/Overview.md).